Our impact

 Pillar 1 Building evidence to inspire action

-Our research and data published in 2022-23 helped us and others build interventions which effectively tackle waste and climate change.
-This included running pilots to test innovative ways of building a low carbon, circular city; and sharing the results through insightful publications and podcasts, and inspiring events.
+We produce research and data to help ourselves and others build interventions to effectively tackle waste and climate change.
+This includes running pilots to test innovative ways of building a low carbon, circular city and sharing the results through insightful publications, engaging webinars and inspiring events.

 Pillar 2 Equipping local authorities to embed circular practices